-The aim for this module is to prepare the students to systematically think about and work towards formulating and achieving environmental concrete environmental objectives in the world of scarce resources and competing agendas.
+The aim for this module is to prepare the students to systematically think about and work towards formulating and achieving concrete environmental objectives in the world of scarce resources and competing agendas.
 A successful student completing this model should be able to:

-- 1. Know the purpose and key elements of environmental impact assessment (EIA) as well as principles of other types of environmental assessments. - 2.
-Understand the basic principles of environmental management systems in their relation to environmental and sustainability strategies and to broader management concepts. - 3.
-Appreciate the challenges involved in managing people in various organizations and contexts. - 4.
-Understand general principles of economic analysis and appreciate how these basic principles are related to specific areas of environmental economics. - Read and assess the quality of environmental economics analyses and associated policy recommendations. - Understand the key impacts associated with waste management as well as key principles of integrated waste management. - 7.
-Understand the key energy concepts, terms and units. - 8.
-Know key facts related to global energy challenges (including environmental impacts of unsustainable energy production and consumption); - 9.
+- 1. Know the purpose and key elements of environmental impact assessment (EIA) . - 2.
+Understand the purpose, key principles, and use of life-cycle assessment (LCA) and lifecycle think based environmental assessment methods for products and services - 3.
+Understand the basic principles of environmental management systems in their relation to environmental and sustainability strategies and to broader management concepts. - 4.
+Appreciate the challenges involved in managing people in various organizations and contexts. - Understand the key impacts associated with waste management as well as key principles of integrated waste management. - 6.
+Understand the key energy concepts, terms and units.
+Know key facts related to global energy challenges (including environmental impacts of unsustainable energy production and consumption).
 Understand the key aspects of main technologies for the transformation and utilization of energy and the potential for their future development.